 N.J.
 Supreme Court Clarifies Scope of “Self-Critical Analysis” Privilege in Medical Malpractice Cases

 New Jersey's Patient Safety Act (PSA) was enacted to encourage confidential reporting of “adverse events” by healthcare facilities in order to reduce medical errors.
 To further this goal, the PSA created a legal “self-critical analysis” (SCA) privilege for health care facilities...

 New Jersey Finalizes First of its Kind Pharmaceutical Gift Ban to Physicians; New Administration Considering Changes

 After publication and hearing in October 2017, a final Administrative Rule related to contracts and payments entered into with physicians by drug companies took effect on January 15, 2018.
 Under the new arrangement, physicians are not able to accept any financial benefit, that does not advance disease or treatment education.
-In this blog, Ryan Jones discusses the how this rule, being the first of its kind in the U.S., will impact the future of Health Care and Transactional Law.
+This blog discusses how this rule, being the first of its kind in the U.S., will impact the future of Health Care and Transactional Law.

 It is critical for health care facilities to understand the Patient Safety Act (PSA) and its regulations so that they can ensure that their documents and communications related to post-incident investigations are privileged.
 In this blog, we break down the PSA and reveal what health care facilities can do to minimize the risk of exposing internal documents in court.

 In some medical malpractice matters, there appears to be a great deal of confusion amongst jurors in understanding when and how the burden of proof shifts in cases concerning pre-existing conditions and diseases.
 Here is a blog article on what the plaintiff's burden of proof is and when that shifts to the defense.